 Two Paths One Goal (or non-goal)

-These are the notes to accompany The Buddhist Background To Mindfulness Course – week 5.
+These are notes that may accompany The Buddhist Background To Mindfulness Course.

 Buddhism has been around for almost two and a half thousand years, during that time Buddhist meditation practice has gone through lots of changes.
 In this session I want to compare the type of meditation that was very probably taught by the Buddha and is now represented by Theravada Buddhism and a much later style developed by Dōgen Zenji in 13th century Japan called Sōtō Zen.
 As we will see there is a strong tension between a meditation method that has lots of intentionality and one that seeks to avoid intention altogether.